ha5dzs/optitrack-motive-data-streamer/examples/Unity/README.md

 * In `void OnDestroy()` (also in `void OnApplicationQuite()`):
   * It sends a packet with the same port configuration, but sets the decimation to 0.
 This will tell the server to stop sending packets.

+There are two implementations:

+* `streamer_client_script.cs` is the simplest one, but it blocks execution.
+So if you have issues with lost packets or performance issues with the server, your application will freeze.
+If you are developing for VR, then this is not a good option.
+* `streamer_client_script_async.cs` is the non-blocking version, best suited for VR.
+Tested on Oculus/Meta android headsets.